GoogleCloudPlatform/composer-local-dev/README.md

 AIRFLOW__WEBSERVER__DAG_DEFAULT_VIEW=graph
 ```

-To apply the changes, [restart your local Airflow environment](#stop-or-restart-a-local-airflow-environment).
+To apply the changes, [restart your local Airflow environment](#stop-or-restart-a-local-airflow-environments).

 ### Install or remove PyPI packages

 To install or remove PyPI packages, modify the `requirements.txt` file in the
 environment directory: `./composer/<local_environment_name>/requirements.txt`.

-Requirements must follow the format specified in
+Requirements must follow the format specified in [PEP-508][12] where each
-[PEP-508](https://www.python.org/dev/peps/pep-0508/#grammar) where each requirement is
-specified in lowercase and consists of the package name with optional extras
+requirement is specified in lowercase and consists of the package name with
-and version specifiers.
+optional extras and version specifiers.

-To apply the changes, [restart your local Airflow environment](#stop-or-restart-a-local-airflow-environment).
+To apply the changes, [restart your local Airflow environment](#stop-or-restart-a-local-airflow-environments).

 ### Switch to a different Cloud Composer image

 You can use any Cloud Composer 2 image with Composer Local Development CLI
 tool and switch between the images.
 This approach is different from
-[upgrading](https://cloud.google.com/composer/docs/composer-2/upgrade-environments) your Cloud Composer environment, because
+[upgrading][11] your Cloud Composer environment, because configuration
-configuration parameters of your local Airflow environment are applied when it
+parameters of your local Airflow environment are applied when it starts.
-starts.

-For example, after a new Cloud Composer version is
+For example, after a new Cloud Composer version is released, you can switch
-released, you can switch your environment to use the new version, and keep
+your environment to use the new version, and keep existing local Airflow
-existing local Airflow environment configuration.
-As another example, you can switch between different Airflow versions within a specific
+environment configuration.
+As another example, you can switch between
-Cloud Composer version.
+different Airflow versions within a specific Cloud Composer version.

 To change the environment's image used by your local Airflow environment: